 HCG Injection Side Effects

 Most of the human HCG injection weight loss studies did not report anything bad happening but its also true many did not last long enough either.
-That said here are some things to consider if you embark on trying this yourself.
+Here are some things to consider if you embark on trying this yourself.

-Do not share needles to reduce cost.
-That is a sure fire way of getting a disease.
+Do not share needles to reduce costs.
+That is a surefire way of getting a disease.

 See the review at Dr.BillSukala.com for more insights.